PaloAltoNetworks/terraform-google-vmseries-modules/examples/vmseries_ha/README.md

 ![simple](https://github.com/PaloAltoNetworks/terraform-google-vmseries-modules/assets/6574404/942d7e0a-eafb-42fb-ba53-6fefedb4b69d)

 This code implements:
-- a _centralized design_, a hub-and-spoke topology with a shared VPC containing VM-Series to inspect all inbound, outbound, east-west, and enterprise traffic
+- a _centralized design_, a hub-and-spoke topology with a shared VPC containing VM-Series deployed in high availability to inspect all inbound, outbound, east-west, and enterprise traffic
 - the _common option_, which routes all traffic flows onto a single set of VM-Series

 ## Detailed Architecture and Design